pombredanne/github-webhooks/README.md

         python ./webhooks_test.py

-Some notes on making changes
+Some notes on adding functionality
 --------------------

 If you are adding a new type of event to be acted upon, the first step